UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

 Dr. Donna Howard is an Associate Professor in the Department of Behavioral and Community Health in UMCP's School of Public Health.
 She was the founding director of the College Park Scholars Global Public Health Program (2010-2012).
-During the 2008-9 academic year, she was a Fulbright Fellow and Visiting Professor in the Department of Community Medicine at Manipal University in India.
+During the 2008-9 academic year, she was a Fulbright Fellow and Visiting Professor in the Department of Community Medicine at Manipal Academy of Higher Education in India.
 Dr. Howard has also engaged in public health work in Grenada, West Indies and Bali, Indonesia.
 Dr. Howard is reviewer for the U.S. State Department's South East Asian Regional Fulbright Program as well as a reviewer for the UMCP Fulbright program.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.